itohanosa/geospatial-ai-portfolio/projects/baltimore-heat-index/README.md

 The Google Earth Engine outputs were then combined with American Community Survey indicators to produce an interpretable **ACS-adjusted heat-insurance priority score** at the Census Block Group level.

 The final workflow identifies where physical heat exposure, impervious urban surfaces, low vegetation, and household vulnerability overlap across Baltimore.
+This portfolio project demonstrates how satellite-derived urban heat metrics and census-based vulnerability indicators can be combined into a practical screening layer for climate-risk, insurance, and resilience planning.

 This is not a deterministic insurance-claims model.
 It is a spatial decision-support framework for identifying areas that may require deeper review, field validation, parcel-level analysis, insurance portfolio screening, or targeted adaptation investment.